Foxconn to host open houses Friday, Saturday to showcase technologies developed at new plant

-Foxconn Technology Group officials on Friday, June 29 and Saturday, June 30 will host open houses at the "Opus Facility" on Globe Drive, off of the S. Frontage Road just off of I-41/94 (near Washington Avenue) in Mount Pleasant.
+MOUNT PLEASANT -- Foxconn Technology Group officials on Friday, June 29 and Saturday, June 30 will host open houses at the "Opus Facility" on Globe Drive, off of the S. Frontage Road just off of I-41/94 (near Washington Avenue) in Mount Pleasant.

 The open houses are set to take place from 10 a.m. until 7 p.m.
 Friday, and from 10 a.m. until 4 p.m. on Saturday.